 George R. Stewart began his epochal Ordeal by Hunger by describing northern Nevada from a position in orbit 200 miles above Earth.
 This, in 1936, 24 years before any human had seen or photographed it.
 As always, Stewart was a ranger of the mind, looking out over the next pass to see what could be seen.
 The CONTACT conference also does this, and here’s a good article about that conference.

 Later, researching a chapter on the friendship between Stewart and Stegner, I found the website for the Boyhood Home.
 It had become a residence for writers and artists.
-They accepted my application, so I had the rare honor of living in Stegner’s house for several weeks over three visits.
+They accepted my application; so I had the rare honor of living in Stegner House for several weeks over three visits.
 And the pleasure of getting the chance to know Eastend and its wonderful people.
-Some, like Charlie Goulet, are now gone; but I know that if I drove into town tomorrow I’d soon run into Ken and Ethel Wills, Dick and Clora Banford, Tim and Jacquie Tokaryk, Sean Bell, the Websters, and all the others who have helped bring that community into vibrant life.
+Some, like Charlie Goulet, are now gone; but I know if I drove into town tomorrow I’d soon run into Ken and Ethel Wills, Dick and Clora Banford, Tim and Jacquie Tokaryk, the Websters, and the others who have helped bring that community back into vibrant life.
 It’s now home to one of the finest small enlightenments in the world today.
-Good cheeseburgers at Charlie’s Lunch, good meals at Jack’s, b&b’s, and a new T-Rex Discovery Centre that would do justice to the Smithsonian.
+Good cheeseburgers at Charlie’s Lunch, good meals at Jack’s, several b&b’s; and a new T-Rex Discovery Centre that would do justice to the Smithsonian, and that interdisciplinary marriage of art and science – STEAM – that characterize Enlightenments or Renaissances.

 The other highlight was being honored with a presentation of a Saskatchewan supporters of the arts pin, by Lieutenant Governor Lynda Haverstock.

 Visit Eastend.
 And give it some time.
-Good campground, adequate motels, not far from a CAA approved motel if you prefer.
+Good campground, adequate motels, not far from a CAA approved motel in Shaunavon if you prefer a “larger” town.